linerocks/express-versions/README.md

 ## How it works : Client-Server flow

 1. An API client will send a request to your API endpoint.
 Depends on the schema you defining the version, either using URI, header, or query string; your request are required to specify certain version.
+The common methods are either :

 ```bash
 curl https://www.example.com/api/v1.0.0/users

 curl --header "x-api-version: 1.0.0" https://www.example.com/api/users

 curl https://www.example.com/api/users?v=1.0.0
 ```

 2. The `express-versions` library will parse the api version and sets ExpressJS's `req.version` property to 1.0.0.

 3. The `express-version` library, when implemented like the usage example above will match the 1.0 route version because semver will match 1.0.0 to 1.0, and then reply with the JSON payload `{'message': 'hello to you version 1.0.0'}`.

 ## [How to Version](https://restfulapi.net/versioning/)